Introduction to JuiceFS

 - File Lock: JuiceFS supports BSD lock (flock) and POSIX lock (fcntl).

-- Data Compression: JuiceFS supports LZ4 and Zstandard compression algorithms to save storage space.
+- Data Compression: JuiceFS supports the LZ4 and Zstandard compression algorithms to save storage space.

-JuiceFS is designed for massive data storage and can be used as an alternative to many distributed file systems and network file systems, especially for the following scenarios:
+JuiceFS is designed for massive data storage and can be used as an alternative to many distributed file systems and network file systems, especially in the following scenarios:

-- Big Data: JuiceFS is compatible with HDFS and can be seamlessly integrated with mainstream computing engines (Spark, Presto, Hive, etc.), bringing much better performance than directly using object storage.
+- Big Data: JuiceFS is compatible with HDFS and can be seamlessly integrated with mainstream computing engines such as Spark, Presto, and Hive, bringing much better performance than directly using object storage.

 - Kubernetes: JuiceFS supports Kubernetes CSI, providing decoupled persistent storage for pods so that your application can be stateless, also great for data sharing among containers.

-- Shared Workspace: JuiceFS file system can be mounted on any host; no restrictions to client concurrent read/write; POSIX compatible with existing data flow and scripting operations.
+- Shared Workspace: JuiceFS file system can be mounted on any host, allowing concurrent read/write operations without limitations.
+Its POSIX compatibility ensures smooth data flow and supports scripting operations.

-- Data Backup: Backup all kinds of data in scalable storage space without limitation; combined with the shared mount feature, data from multiple hosts can be aggregated into one place and then backed up together.
+- Data Backup: JuiceFS provides scalable storage space for backing up all kinds of data.
+With its shared mount feature, data from multiple hosts can be aggregated into one place and then backed up together.

-JuiceFS is open source software, and the source code can be found at GitHub.
-When using JuiceFS to store data, the data is split into chunks according to certain rules and stored in self-defined object storage or other storage media, and the corresponding metadata is stored in self-defined database.
+JuiceFS is an open-source software available on GitHub.
+When using JuiceFS to store data, the data is split into chunks according to specific rules and stored in custom object storage or other storage media, and the corresponding metadata is stored in a custom database.